yohanchatelain/fmriprep/docs/workflows.rst

         -autorecon1 \
         -noskullstrip

-The second phase imports the brainmask calculated in the t1w_preprocessing_ sub-workflow.
+The second phase imports the brainmask calculated in the `T1w/T2w preprocessing`_ sub-workflow.
 The final phase resumes reconstruction, using the T2-weighted image to assist in finding the pial surface, if available::